od-machine/machine-documentation/docs/source/services/ppm/ppm.rst

 Prerequisites
 ~~~~~~~~~~~~~

-Medical recommendations data should be indexed onto the neo4j graph.
+**Medical recommendations data should be indexed onto the neo4j graph.**

 .. image:: ppm_graph.png

-Data for the recommendations was taken from several sources, but the majority came from the MOH 2022 recommendation document, along with references and links to the reference articles for further information.
+* Data for the recommendations was taken from several sources, the majority came from the MOH 2022 recommendation document.

+* In addition to the recommendations, there are links to articles and links that provide further information.

-Every recommendation is tailored to specific groups of the population based on a number of factors, such as their age (minimum/maximum), gender, biochemical variables, and other factors.
+* Every recommendation is tailored to specific groups of the population based on a number of factors, such as their age (minimum/maximum), gender, biochemical variables, and other factors.